 Xestia atrata (Morrison, 1874)

-Xestia atrata is a rarely collected medium to large noctuid moth (FW length 15 - 21 mm) with broad powdery dark brown wings with faint markings that flies in eastern British Columbia during the summer in our region.
-The forewing color is nearly even.
+Xestia atrata is a rarely collected, medium to large noctuid moth (FW length 15 - 21 mm) that flies in eastern British Columbia during the summer in our region.
+It has broad, powdery, nearly even, dark brown forewings with faint markings.
 The transverse lines are very faintly darker, as are the orbicular and reniform spot.
 The tips of the teeth of the postmedial line are marked by a series of pale spots in some specimens, and distal costal and outer margins are marked by a series of pale dots.
 The hindwing is dark gray with a thin dark terminal line and concolorous fringe.
 The head and thorax match the forewing.
 The male antenna is bead-like.

 The populations of X. atrata are divided into two subspecies by Lafontaine (1998).
 The nominate subspecies is currently known from British Columbia.
 The northern subspecies X. a. yukona (McDunnough) is likely to occur in the northern part of the province.
 It is smaller and paler than X. a. atrata.